Low-reheating scenario in dark Higgs inflation and its impact on dark photon dark matter production: Dark matter

 \subsection{Evolution of the DM relic density for WIMP and FIMP cases}

-Figure~\ref{fig:line-plot-1} presents the variation in the DM relic density for different values of the Hubble parameter $H_I$ at the end of inflation.
+The left panel of Fig.~\ref{fig:line-plot-1} presents the variation in the DM relic density for different values of the Hubble parameter $H_I$ at the end of inflation.
 The vertical dashed line indicates the scale factor at which the temperature becomes the reheating temperature for $H_I = 10$ GeV, while the horizontal dashed line represents $\Omega_{W_D}h^2 = 0.12$.
 We can see that for different values of $H_I$, the DM relic density, which is produced by the freeze-in mechanism, hits its maximum value at different values of the scale factor $a$ and then decreases due to the dilution from the continuous production of entropy until the reheating temperature $T = T_{\rm reh}$.
 The final DM relic is, however, independent of the initial condition $H_I$, indicating the infrared production of DM.
 The thermal bath is formed from the inflaton decay, and then the DM production occurs.
 We note that the DM production directly from the inflaton decay is assumed to be absent which can be achieved by demanding $g_{D} > \sqrt{\lambda_{D}}$; we shall discuss this in more detail shortly.
 We have seen that for higher values of $H_I$, {\tt micrOMEGAs} takes a longer time to execute.
 Since the final amount of DM is independent of the choice of $H_I$, in our numerical analysis, we consider a low value of $H_I$ which reduces the runtime of {\tt micrOMEGAs} significantly, not affecting the final DM relic density.
 We have also checked the convergence of the DM relic curves when plotted with $z = M_{W_D}/T$ for the $x$-axis.
+The right panel of Fig.~\ref{fig:line-plot-1} shows the variation of the inflaton energy density $\rho_{\rm inf}$ (solid lines) and the radiation energy density $\rho_{R}$ (dashed lines) with the scale factor $a$ for three different values of the Hubble parameter $H_I$ at the start of reheating.
+We observe that, depending on the initial condition of the inflaton energy density, which is set by the initial value of the Hubble parameter, the onset of the radiation-dominated era occurs at different values of the scale factor.
+The slope change in the lines corresponds to the transition from the inflaton-dominated era to the radiation-dominated era.
+We can clearly see that the transition occurs later for a lower initial Hubble parameter.